ibmmaximo/HADR/docs/index.md

 If you are installing services that depend on Db2® and you are planning to use IBM® Cloud File Storage on NFS 4 for persistent storage, you must configure ID mapping, which enables no_root_squash.
 Configuring no_root_squash allows root clients to retain root permissions on the remote NFS share.
 [https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=storage-setting-up-cloud-file](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=storage-setting-up-cloud-file)

+## Best Practices
+- Schedule backup should be based on RTO and RPO.
+Service Level Objective is critical to creating a backup architecture that meets the need of an organization.
+- Perform regular backups.
+- Decide on the backup retention period.
+- MAS user registry (MONGO DB) backup should be taken before Manage(application) DB (user registry) backup.
+If there is any inconsistency between user registries, the Manage application cron task should be run to make it consistent.
+- Use the provider’s (Oracle, SQL Server, DB2, Mongo) database backup and restore process.
+- Manage namespace backup and restore process is outlined in the ‘Application Backup and Restore with OADP’ section.
+- Test the restore process.